python-screen-builder/python-screen-builder/README.md

 When you run the screen builder you can select from an array of GUI widgets on the sidebar.
 Select a Button control for instance, change its text, font, etc. Then File -> Export -> your_screen.json to save.
-The json file contains all the information about the GUI controls you selected.
+The json file contains all the information about the button control you selected.
 Also make sure the name field is filled in.
-It should automagically default to button1.
-That is how you reference controls it in your Python application.
+It should automagically default to button1 for buttons.
+That is how you reference controls in your Python application.

 Here is the sample code for a working application that uses the screen file test_button.json
 ```